gaehlerm/SoftwareEngineering/README.md

 def do_something(a, b):
     return a + b
 ```
 With the command `put a and b into a dataclass` we get the following suggestion.
 Now as I already said, the suggestion of Copilot is not always an improvement.
-Wheter such kind of refactoring makes the code more readable is a highly specific question and has to be decided by the reader.
+Wether such kind of refactoring makes the code more readable is a highly specific question and has to be decided by the reader.

 ```py
 @dataclass